MichaelCochran/automaticIntents/README.md

 ## Overview

-This is a repository for building and running AI-driven chats.  __A chat is simply an interactive workflow ( so the basis of surveys, lessons, quizes, etc).__
+This is a repository for building and running AI-driven chats.  __A chat is simply an interactive workflow ( so the basis of surveys, lessons, quizzes, etc.).__
 You can use AI models from openAI or via Groq.
-You will need a key, and some are currenlty free.
+You will need a key, and some are currently free.

 ## Technical Details